mrborges23/Bait-ER/README.md

 |`Output_file`| The name of the output file. ||

+There are two situations where erroneous inputs in the control file may not lead `Bait-ER` to stop or returns errors, so that we ask users to be particularly careful:
+* The `Header` field indicates the existence of a header in the sync file.
+If this is not the case, the very first locus will just be excluded from the analyses.
+* Ensure the index in the `Column_order` field matches the time points and replicates order in our sync file.
+Bait-ER is not able to tell whether the time points and replicates are all misplaced and runs normally.

 ## Running Bait-ER

 Place your sync and control files on the same folder that has the Bait-ER executable.
 Then, open the terminal and run the executable `baiter` followed by the name of the control file: